-One of the hallmark features of coronavirus anxiety is excessive worry…you know, those scary thoughts that run through your head endlessly?
-What if I/my spouse/my kids catch coronavirus?
+One of the hallmark features of anxiety about covid-19 is excessive worry…you know, those scary thoughts that run through your head endlessly?
+What if I/my spouse/my kids catch the virus?
 What will I/we do then?
 What if I lose my job?
 What if, what if, what if…

-For one thing, it’s helpful to realize that worry won’t prevent you from acquiring coronavirus.
+For one thing, it’s helpful to realize that worry won’t prevent you or your kids from acquiring the virus.
 Taking action, such as social distancing and following CDC guidelines, can do so.
 But we sometimes confuse worrying with problem solving, believing if we think about something enough, we’ll figure something out that will make our anxiety go down.
 The reality is, we’re just engaging with our worry and therefore increasing our anxiety.

 We know you don’t believe us yet, but with a newer form of therapy called acceptance and commitment therapy (ACT), you can learn to treat your worries more like a minor annoyance, not as a dire warning of danger.
 In counseling, we’ll help you become convinced that your “what-if” thoughts are simply to be observed, rather than be delved into and explored in detail.
 You’ll also learn mindfulness strategies, to be an observer of your thoughts and gain some distance from them.
 And we’ll teach you to reinvest in what is happening in the present moment, to get out of your head and into your life, focusing on what is most important, meaningful, and valuable to you.